techmania-team/techmania-docs/English/Radar.md

 **Pattern length**: the time duration from the beginning of the first non-empty scan to the end of the last non-empty scan.
 This calculation does not take end-of-scan into account.

 **Raw value**: the value produced by each formula, before applying normalization.
-These values are not visible from the select pattern screen.
+These values are only visible in the pattern editor.

 **Normalized value**: to better display the radar, TECHMANIA applies a different linear transformation to each raw value so that they fall into the same 0-100 scale.
-These values are visible from the select pattern screen.
+These values are the ones shown on the select pattern screen.

 # Density